zeromq/czmq/README.md

     //
     //  Comments are not included in the packed data.
 Item values MUST be
     //  strings.
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zframe_t *
         zhashx_pack (zhashx_t *self);

-    //  Unpack binary frame into a new hash table.
-Packed data must follow format
-    //  defined by zhashx_pack.
-Hash table is set to autofree.
-An empty frame
-    //  unpacks to an empty hash table.
-    //  The caller is responsible for destroying the return value when finished with it.
-    CZMQ_EXPORT zhashx_t *
-        zhashx_unpack (zframe_t *frame);

     //  Make a copy of the list; items are duplicated if you set a duplicator
     //  for the list, otherwise not.
 Copying a null reference returns a null
     //  reference.
 Note that this method's behavior changed slightly for CZMQ
     //  v3.x, as it does not set nor respect autofree.
 It does however let you
     //  duplicate any hash table safely.
 The old behavior is in zhashx_dup_v2.
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zhashx_t *
         zhashx_dup (zhashx_t *self);